Imagine your toil for months to put on an event.

 Yet if they never even hear that one of their favourite bands will play at your event, of course there’s no chance they will ever buy tickets.
 And that’s what makes focusing on exposure so powerful for event marketers.

-And now that we’ve gone over the precise why, let’s take a look at the how.
+Now that we’ve gone over the why, let’s take a look at the how.